ghghung/my-tab-manager/README.md

 ## 🖱️ Usage Tips

-*   **Switching Interfaces:** Click the Laptop icon (💻) in the bottom-left footer to toggle between Simple and macOS Modern mode.
+*   **Switching Interfaces:** Click the icon (❀) in the bottom-left footer to toggle between Simple and macOS Modern mode.
 *   **Quick Open:**
     *   **Middle Click** on any shortcut to open it in a new background tab.
     *   **Right Click** to access options like "Open in new App" (Popup window), Rename, or Delete.